Information for Faculty

-For more information about Supplemental Instruction, contact Glenna Heckler-Todt, Advising and Academic Resources Director, at ext.
-3277 or email@example.com.
+For more information about Supplemental Instruction, contact Coleen Kosan, Assistant Director of Advising and Academic Resources Director, at ext.
+3758 or firstname.lastname@example.org.
 If you have identified a student whom you would like to be an SI leader, please have the student fill out the Become a Tutor form to get the paperwork started.

 Information for Students

 Research has shown that students who attend Supplemental Instruction (SI) were more likely to pass the course that had SI associated with it and received a higher grade than students who did not attend SI.
-In addition, the more hours of SI that a student attended the more successful they were in the course.
+In addition, the more hours of SI that a student attended the more successful he or she was in the course.

 A research study about Supplement Instruction conducted at Cypress College in California found that students who attended less than 12 hours of SI had a 54% success rate, students who attended more than 12 hours had an 83% success rate but students who did not attend SI at all only had a 42% success rate (Effects of Supplemental Instruction on Performance, 2010).